Marco15453-Archived/CuffedTK/README.md

 cuffed_t_k:
   # Should the plugin be enabled?
   is_enabled: true
-  # Should the plugin automaticly update?
-  auto_update: true
   # For how long should the Hint be shown to the Attacker? (-1 = Disabled)
   attacker_hint_time: 3
   # What hint should the Attacker be displayed when trying to damage a Cuffed D-Class? %PLAYER% will be replaced with the Target Username